 What can you do to unclog arteries?

 Peripheral artery disease doesn’t always require a procedure.
-There are lifestyle changes and medication that can help promote healthy arteries.
+There are lifestyle changes and medications that can help promote healthy arteries.
 Here are some ways you can promote healthy arteries:

 - Eating a healthy diet.